Key Agile Funding Processes for Business Agility: Part 1

 Bringing Agile Financing to the Shared Services Organization

-Business Agility requires more than agile product teams.
-It’s critical to bring agile processes and agile financing to senior leadership, the PMO, and shared services departments: Human Resources, Operations, Marketing, and most importantly, Finance.
+Business Agility goes beyond agile product teams.
+To achieve true agility and drive profitability, it’s essential to implement agile processes and financing across the entire organization, particularly within senior leadership, the PMO, and shared services like Human Resources, Operations, Marketing, and Finance.

 Business Agility is the Goal — But Where’s the Roadmap?